Weight Loss Medication in the Calibrate Program: A Guide to GLP-1 Medications

 Why does Calibrate use GLP-1 medication?

-GLP-1s target the underlying biology that is most critical for weight loss by affecting your body’s set point and improving how it handles insulin and glucose.
-But GLP-1s also work to improve metabolic health, with far-reaching benefits including reducing inflammation and cardiovascular disease risk.
+GLP-1 drugs target the underlying biology that is most critical for weight loss by affecting your body’s set point and improving how it handles insulin and glucose.
+But GLP-1s also work to improve metabolic health, with far-reaching benefits including reducing inflammation and cardiovascular (heart disease) risk.
 In that way, these medications don’t just help you lose weight, they help you to live a longer and healthier life.

 So, how are GLP-1s different from other weight loss medications?

-Unlike other weight loss medications, GLP-1s address the underlying biology that is most important for weight management.
+GLP-1s address the underlying biology that is most important for weight management.
+Other weight loss medications do not.

-Phentermine, for example, is a stimulant (an amphetamine-like analogue) that reduces hunger so that you can more easily stick to a low-calorie diet—but again, eating less is not a sustainable solution for weight loss.
+Phentermine, for example, is a stimulant (an amphetamine-like analog) that reduces hunger so that you can more easily stick to a low-calorie diet—but again, restricting food intake is not a sustainable solution for weight loss.
 Phentermine can also cause serious side effects including migraines, increased thirst, dry mouth, and significant elevation in blood pressure—which can force your heart to work harder and exacerbate any existing heart conditions.

-Contrave, another popular weight loss medication, is a combination of Wellbutrin (a medicine primarily used in the treatment of depression), and naltrexone (a drug used primarily in the prevention of alcohol or opioid abuse).
-Like phentermine, Contrave helps to reduce appetite, but does not address the most important underlying biology of weight gain.
+Contrave, another prescription weight loss medication, is a combination of Wellbutrin (a medicine primarily used in the treatment of depression), and naltrexone (a drug used primarily in the prevention of alcohol or opioid abuse).
+Like phentermine, Contrave helps to reduce appetite but does not address the most important underlying biology of weight gain.

 Are there any risks to taking GLP-1s?

-Since its approval in 2005, sixteen years of research demonstrate that for most people, GLP-1s are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.
+Since they were first approved in 2005, 17 years of research demonstrate that, for most people, GLP-1s are a safe and effective treatment option to improve metabolic health and support weight loss, and the medication has even been approved for use in children twelve years of age and older.

 How long do Calibrate members need to take GLP-1s?